- 1 Introduction

 - Diverticulitis – inflammation of the diverticulum

 Diverticulosis is present in around 50% of >50yrs and 70% of >80yrs, yet only 25% of these cases become symptomatic.
-The disease affects more men than women and is more prevalent in developed countries.
+The disease affects men more than women and is more prevalent in developed countries.

 In an aging bowel that has naturally become weakened in certain areas over time, the movement of stool within the lumen will cause an increase in luminal pressure.
 This results in an outpouching of the mucosa through the weaker areas of the bowel wall, creating pockets in which bowel contents, including bacteria, can accumulate.
-The diverticulum, when inflamed, can perforate.

 A large proportion of individuals with diverticulosis remain asymptomatic and are only found incidentally, such as during routine colonoscopy or CT imaging.

-A patient with simple diverticular disease may present with left lower abdominal pain (typically a colicky pain, relieved by defecation), altered bowel habit, nausea, or flatulence.
+A patient with diverticular disease may present with left lower abdominal pain (typically a colicky pain, relieved by defecation), altered bowel habit, nausea, or flatulence.

 Complications of Diverticular Disease